0xPolygonMiden/miden-client/docs/cli-config.md

 miden account --default <ACCOUNT_ID> #Sets default account miden account --default none #Unsets default account
 ```
+!!! note
+    - The account must be tracked by the client in order to be set as the default account.

 You can also see the current default account ID with: